lejean2000/kafka-docker/README.md

 ## JMX

 For monitoring purposes you may wish to configure JMX.
-Additional to the standard JMX parameters, problems could arise from the underlying RMI protocol used to connect
+Additional to the standard JMX parameters, problems could arise from the underlying RMI protocol used to connect.

 * java.rmi.server.hostname - interface to bind listening port
 * com.sun.management.jmxremote.rmi.port - The port to service RMI requests